NerdyHippie/GroovyTask_old/README.md

 # GroovyTask
-A cool little task manager
+A cool little task manager and a learning project for creating a complete Angular2 using Firebase as a database and hosting platform.

+## Setup Reminders
+- Firebase Console: Add your custom domain as an Authorized OAuth Redirect Domain or else logging in with providers won't work.